 And cool, funky bits too:

 I always look for cranes when in a new city.
 They are a sign of economic vibrancy.
 Someone believes in the area and is paying for the crane to build something new.
-Minneapolis had lots of cranes:
+Minneapolis had lots of cranes.

 The city also has loads of green space.
 Some thoughtful city planners were thinking ahead:

 Minneapolis is home to some stellar breweries.
-One of my favorite beers in the world is Todd the Axe Man by Surly:
+One of my favorite beers in the world is Todd the Axe Man by Surly.

 And the good beer isn’t just confined to the Twin Cities.
-When I visited the Physician on FIRE up north a couple of years ago, we shared some fine brews:
+When I visited the Physician on FIRE up north a couple of years ago, we shared some fine brews.

-Day Two: The State Fair
+Day Two: The Minnesota State Fair

 I had never been to the Minnesota State Fair and was surprised to see that the Twin Cities has a dedicated space for the event complete with permanent buildings and attractions.
-Some of the state fairs I’ve been to before take place in fields of rocks.
+Some of the state fairs I’ve been to before took place in fields of rocks.
 This is much better.

 First up on my Die Young Food Tour were cheese curds.
 I made the poor decision of ordering the largest size available.